traffordDataLab/trafford_themes/data/children/metadata/active_children.md

 Academic year 2021/22 data for Trafford is not available.

 Data for Trafford compared to the average of 10 Children's Services Statistical Neighbours as defined in the <a href='https://www.gov.uk/government/publications/local-authority-interactive-tool-lait' target='_blank'>Children's Services Statistical Neighbour Benchmarking Tool</a>.
+Although Trafford's current statistical neighbours were defined in May 2025, the dataset has been refreshed to include their data, and the average recalculated, for each period.

 Indicator: